meilisearch/specifications/text/0043-phrase-query.md

 }
 ```

-So now let's say that i want to search title strictly mentioning `"African American"` but speaking about poetry.
-The Phrase query syntax can be used in conjunction with the basic syntax.
+So now let's say that I want to search for a title that strictly includes the phrase `"African American"` but speaking about poetry.
+The Phrase Query syntax can be used in conjunction with the basic syntax.

-The query can be exprimed like that `"African American" poem`
+The query can be expressed like this: `"African American" poem`

 ```
 {